Applied Psycholinguistics

 K4.

-Develop potential lines and process of inquiry commensurate with graduate level research
+Develop and implement potential lines and processes of inquiry commensurate with graduate level research

 K5.